thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Introduction

-When we step into the world of the 'Dependency' perspective, we become acutely aware that others around us – people, animals, and even nature – have their senses, desires, and feelings, much like our own.
+In the 'Dependency' perspective, we become acutely aware that others around us – people, animals, and even nature – have their senses, desires, and feelings, much like our own.
 We start to perceive and respond to these feelings, sometimes even mistaking them as our own.

-This perspective is underpinned by the belief that life is about pleasing others, from the people in our lives to larger entities like nature or the divine, in order to receive what we need in return.
+We believe that life is about influencing others, from the people in our lives to larger entities like nature or the divine, in order to receive what we need in return to survive.

 ## How This Perspective Develops